Connecting and Configuring Ceph RBD Using a Linux Client

 )

-If the dependencies of the systemd units are correct, it performs an RBD map, unlocks LUKS and mounts all the automatic fs dependent on the rbdmap that the specified .mount unit needs (⇒ mounts both images in the described configuration).
+If the systemd unit dependencies are correctly configured, it will performs the RBD mapping, unlock LUKS and mount all fs dependent on the rbdmap, as specified in the .mount unit needs (⇒ this will mount both images as described in the configuration).

-This command should execute if the dependencies are set correctly umount
+This command should execute correctly if the dependencies are set up properly, umount

-When resizing an encrypted image, you need to follow the order and the main one is the line with cryptsetup --verbose resize image_name
+When resizing an encrypted image, you need to follow the correct order, with the key step being the command cryptsetup --verbose resize image_name

 .